soda-research/vitrage/doc/source/resource-state-config.rst

 model.
 An important property of a resource is its **state**.
 This state can be used both in the Vitrage templates to trigger actions, and in the Horizon UI for color-coding purposes.
-Therefore, it is important that within the Vitrage data model, state names are normalized.
+Therefore, it is important that within the Vitrage data model, state names are aggregated and normalized.

-Since each data-source might represent state differently, for each data-source we can supply it's own mapping to the normalized state supported in Vitrage.
+Since each data-source might represent state differently, for each data-source we can supply it's own mapping to the aggregated state supported in Vitrage.
+This way we can know which state is more important.
+In addition we also normalize the states for the horizon UI (called operational_state) in order for the UI to know what color to show in Horizon.
 This page explains how to handle this mapping for a given data-source.